-TARGETS IN 2018-2019 EVIDENCE 2018 - 2019 By June 2019, review results from D/HH Student Survey and D/HH Teacher Survey and based on results, identify one elementary and two high schools to track usage of Hearing Assistance Technology over two years.
-Surveys were analyzed to examine and explore student and teacher usage of Hearing Assistance Technology as part of a multi-year comprehensive plan: Year 1 (2017-2018) - Data collection; Year 2 (2018-2019) - plan development (revised); and Year 3 (2019-2020) - plan implementation (revised) Progress with the individual student goals was reviewed with parents/ guardians through the regular teacher and parent communication as well as the annual IPRC Survey results identify a need to increase the level of engagement for junior students who are D/HH, to address better their social communication needs.
-Research supports better social, emotional and academic outcomes for D/HH students who have opportunities to develop positive social interactions, peer acceptance and meaningful friendships D/HH-ISP teachers received professional development materials to address the hearing technology needs of individual students in the D/HH-ISP classroom.
-100% of school age students referred who had diverse hearing levels received loaner classroom equipment and Hushh-upsR to support auditory access to the curriculum All students referred for auditory processing deficits received loaner amplification systems for equipment trials More than 84% of students (preschool to high school) identified as D/HH and/o those receiving itinerant support engaged in face-to face social networking and communication enrichment experiences, such as Girls' Talk and Boys' Club By June 2019, review results from D/HH Student Survey and D/HH Teacher Survey and based on results, identify one elementary and two high schools to track usage of Hearing
+GOAL TARGETS IN 2018-2019 EVIDENCE 2018 - 2019 Improve achievement of students identified with Deaf/Hard of Hearing.
+By June 2019, review results from D/HH Student Survey and D/HH Teacher Survey and based on results, identify one elementary and two high schools to track usage of Hearing Assistance Technology over two years.
+Surveys were analyzed to examine and explore student and teacher usage of Hearing Assistance Technology as part of a multi-year comprehensive plan: Year 1 (2017-2018) - Data collection; Year 2 (2018-2019) - plan developmer (revised); and Year 3 (2019-2020) - plan implementation (revised) Progress with the individual student goals was reviewed with parents/ guardians through the regular teacher and parent communication as well a the annual IPRC Survey results identify a need to increase the level of engagement for junic students who are D/HH, to address better their social communication need Research supports better social, emotional and academic outcomes for D/ HH students who have opportunities to develop positive social interaction peer acceptance and meaningful friendships D/HH-ISP teachers received professional development materials to addres the hearing technology needs of individual students in the D/HH-ISP classroom 100% of school age students referred who had diverse hearing levels received loaner classroom equipment and Hushh-ups ® to support auditory access to the curriculum All students referred for auditory processing deficits received loaner amplification systems for equipment trials More than 84% of students (preschool to high school) identified as D/HH and/or those receiving itinerant support engaged in face-to face social networking and communication enrichment experiences, such as Girls'Tal and Boys' Club